librenms/librenms/doc/Extensions/Applications.md

 For questions about what the various values are/mean, please see the nvidia-smi man file under the section covering dmon.

+Please be aware that if you have more than 35 GPUs, you will need to add more colors to the config entry $config['graph_colours']['manycolours'].

 #### Postfix

 ##### SNMP Extend